HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 ![Simple JOIN Example](images/mimeType_summary_example_query2.jpg)

+To explore more interactive examples, read the [HTTP Archive Guided Tour](./guided_tour.md).

 If you want to explore deeper you have everything you need - infrastructure, documentation, community.
 Enjoy exploring this data and feel free to share your results and ask questions on the [HTTP Archive Discuss section](https://discuss.httparchive.org/).